Japanese Tech Tree Review / World of Warships guides / WoWSBy Denis Marasan ☆ 13/Mar/2019

 Notes on tier X Destroyer Shimakaze: Nice torpedo-focused Destroyer, great for concealed torpedo launches.
 But the impact on a battle is a bit random.

 Notes on tier X Destroyer Harugumo: Nice gunnery-focused Destroyer with long-range torpedoes, great for artillery exchange with enemy Destroyers and attacking enemy ships from safe positions like Smoke Screens or from behind islands.
 The ship itself is a bit oversized and the torpedo launchers' reload time is rather long, taking into consideration the fact that there’s only one launcher.

-Premium Japanese Destroyers: tier V Fujin and Kamikaze are obviously overpowered.
+Premium Japanese Destroyers: tier V Fujin and Kamikaze are obviously overpowered and were removed from sale long ago.
 Tier II Tachibana, tier VI Shinonome and numerous tier VIII Japanese premium Destroyers are OK.